cameronsimbo/qtip/README.md

   - PostgreSQL database: internal service `db` on port `5432` with database `qtip`, user `qtip`, password `qtip`
 - Open the UI at `http://localhost:3000`, paste some text with emails, and submit.
 The stats panel will show `Total PII emails submitted: X` aggregated from the backend.

+**Troubleshooting port conflicts**: If you get "ports are not available" errors (e.g., port 5432 already in use):
+- Stop your local PostgreSQL service (`sudo systemctl stop postgresql` on Linux)

 </details>

 <details>